EU nature restoration law

 The proposal for a European Nature Restoration Law acknowledges that “for inland and coastal wetlands (…) the monetised benefits from carbon storage alone already exceed the estimated costs of ecosystem restoration”

-of wetlands have disappeared globally in the last 50 years
+BUT 48% of wetlands have disappeared globally in the last 50 years

 A wetland is a distinct ecosystem that is flooded by water, either permanently or seasonally.
 This includes lagoons, marshes, salinas, swamps, etc. The main reasons for the decline of wetlands are uncontrolled water extraction for agriculture and the development of artificial infrastructures.